 All our staff are highly skilled professionals committed to delivering the best possible learning experience for our pupils.
-The school has three phase/curriculum teams, each led by a member of our Senior Leadership Team.
-Each team is responsible for a number of subjects/curriculum areas and ensures that each is correctly resourced, planned for and taught across the school.
+The school has three curriculum teams, each led by senior member of staff.
+Each team is responsible for a number of curriculum areas and ensures that each is correctly resourced, planned for and taught across the school.
 All our staff have access to high quality in-service training in order that they can continue to extend and develop their professional expertise.

 Transfer to Secondary School

 At the end of their Y6 year, pupils transfer to a variety of secondary schools in Sheffield.
 At the end of your child’s Y5 year, you will receive an application form from the LEA.
 You are entitled to express up to 3 preference schools.
 Your child will have highest priority for the catchment school closest to your home address.
 You must indicate 3 preference schools!